Price Controls in Bahrain

 • You noticed a sudden or unjustified price increase on essential goods.

-• A shop is charging more than the displayed price at the checkout.
+• A shop is charging more at checkout than the displayed shelf price.

-• Check the displayed price before purchasing and compare it to the amount charged at checkout.
+• Check the displayed price before purchasing — compare it to what you are charged at checkout.

-• Report overcharging or suspected price gouging to the MoITT by calling 17007.
+• Report overcharging, price gouging, or VAT display violations to the MOIC by calling 17574999.

-• Take photos of price tags and receipts showing the discrepancy.
+• Take photos of price tags and your receipt showing the discrepancy — this is the fastest way to get the MOIC to act.

 What should you NOT do?

-• Do not pay without checking — always verify the price charged matches the displayed price.
+• Do not pay without checking — always verify the charged amount matches the shelf price.

-• Do not panic buy during shortages — this contributes to hoarding and price inflation.
+• Do not panic buy during shortages — bulk buying contributes to the hoarding cycle and drives up prices for everyone.

-• Do not assume all prices are regulated — only certain essential goods have price controls.
+• Do not assume all prices are regulated — only certain essential goods have price controls; most products follow market pricing.

 You came here to know your rights — help someone else know theirs.